interagent/http-api-design/README.md

 ### Responses

+#### Status codes

-#### Return appropriate status codes
+The Gild API returns an appropriate HTTP status codes with each response.

-Return appropriate HTTP status codes with each response.
-Successful responses should be coded according to this guide:
+Successful responses are handled according to this guide:

 * `200`: Request succeeded for a `GET` call, for a `DELETE` or `PATCH` call that completed synchronously, or for a `PUT` call that